- 5 cups all-purpose flour

 - 1/2 cup sour cream

-- In a large bowl, combine the flour, sugar and salt; cut in shortening until crumbly.
+- In a large bowl, combine flour, sugar and salt; cut in shortening until crumbly.
 Whisk water, egg and vinegar; gradually add to flour mixture, tossing with a fork until dough forms a ball.
 Divide dough in quarters so that two of the portions are slightly larger than the other two; wrap each in plastic wrap.
 Refrigerate for 1 hour or until easy to handle.

 - Meanwhile, place potatoes in a large saucepan and cover with water.
 Bring to a boil.
-Reduce heat; cover and cook for 5 minutes.
+Reduce heat; cover and cook 5 minutes.
 Add carrots; cook 6-9 minutes longer or until vegetables are tender.
 Drain and set aside.

 - In a Dutch oven, cook beef and sausage over medium heat until meat is no longer pink.
 Remove from pan with a slotted spoon; drain, reserving 1 tablespoon drippings.
 Saute mushrooms and onion in drippings until tender.
-Add the soups, peas, sherry, salt, seasoned salt, pepper, beef mixture and potato mixture; heat through.
+Add soups, peas, sherry, salt, seasoned salt, pepper, beef mixture and potato mixture; heat through.

 - Roll out smaller portions of dough to fit tops of pies.
 Place over filling.
 Trim, seal and flute edges.
 Cut slits in pastry.